-Painting, for me, is the most immediate, engaging and exciting creative process there is.
+Painting, for me, is the most immediate, engaging and exciting creative process there is, a Cathartic daily ritual to feel connected to a creative journey.

 Whether I am painting a figure or an abstract, whatever paint I use always seems to interpret the world I see.